rsyslog/rsyslog/source/installation/install_from_source.rst

 Feedback requested
 ~~~~~~~~~~~~~~~~~~

 I would appreciate feedback on this tutorial.
-It is still in its
-infancy, so additional ideas, comments or bug sighting reports are very
+Additional ideas, comments or bug sighting reports are very
 welcome.
 Please `let me know <mailto:rgerhards@adiscon.com>`_ about
 them.